sanerakuhn/Wild_Abyss_Loot_Boxes/README.md

 -   Configurable gold, magic items, and non-magic items.
 -   Adjustable party levels to balance rarity distribution.
 -   Support for custom loot tables in JSON format.
+-   A default loot table containing most D&D 5e items is compiled in the executable, so the application will work out of the box.
+-   Built in GUI loot table editor.

 Getting Started
 ---------------